anamikagupta17/Django/readme.txt

 include for template : include html pages
 {% include template_var_name %} or {% include 'abcd.html' %}

-project deployment

-collect all installed packages :  pip freeze >req.txt (store in any file) create a STATIC_ROOT =base_dir/'static' : any folder for static files in settings.py zip you project go to anywhere python site and upload it create viretual env : mkvirtualevn myvutrualenvname --python-/usr/bin/python3.7 (your version in which project created) then insall above pakcage : pip install -r req.txt change in wsgi file project name and foldername in django section add static file and path in files tab static section collect all static files in cmd by commond: python manage.py collectstatic reload project

 ORM (object Realtional Mapper): enable application to intract with database(  mysql,sqllite,..)
 * create database schema from defined class  or models (means create schema using python classes)